 explanation

 The clue is a play on words involving a double meaning.
-'Put-down' suggests an insult, and '?????????' is a phrase used to describe someone foolish.
+'Put-down' suggests an insult, and 'WHAT A TOOL' is a phrase used to describe someone foolish.
 However, in the context of a puzzle about products, it also cleverly refers to the usefulness of tools, especially the one hinted at in the circled letters.

 Something you might exclaim when talking about 17-, 24-, 36- or 50-Across?